B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 By partitioning IaC into layers, we can better understand how different aspects of are configured,  monitored, and secured.
 Each layer will have a difference balance of manual vs. "codified" actions.
 IaC should aim to be ergonomic and scalable for the operators and maintainers.
-It's about building a string, solid foundation for applications to be built on top of.
+It's about weaving together different aspects of infrastructure into a cohesive fabric, providing a stable foundation for applications to be built on.

+## IaC Reference Model

 ### Layer -1: Billing